 While still in the Navy, Bush married Barbara Pierce on January 6, 1945, in Rye, New York.
 He met her in 1941 during the Christmas holidays at a country club dance in Greenwich.
 They went on to have six children: George Walker (1946- ); Robin, who was born in 1949 and died in 1953 of leukemia; John Ellis "Jeb" (1953- ); Neil (1955- ); Marvin (1956- ); and Dorothy "Doro" (1959- ).
 Bush was discharged from the Navy in September 1945 and enrolled at Yale University.
 He was part of a surge of World War II veterans who flooded colleges and universities after the war.
 He completed an undergraduate degree in economics on an accelerated program that allowed him to graduate by 1948.
 At Yale, he was active and involved on campus, playing baseball and eventually becoming captain of the team.
 He was also a member of the Skull and Bones society, an exclusive secret society on campus.

 After graduation, Bush chose to go out on his own.
-Rather than stay in the Northeast, Bush moved with his wife and young son to Midland, Texas, where he began working in the oil industry as a salesperson for Dresser Industries, which was owned by an old family friend.
+Rather than stay in the Northeast, the Bushes moved to Odessa, Texas, in 1948, and Bush worked as an equipment clerk for an oil company.
+The family moved briefly to California, then returned in 1950 to Midland, Texas, where Bush began working in the oil industry as a salesperson for Dresser Industries, which was owned by an old family friend.
 In 1950, Bush and a friend formed an oil development company in Midland.
 Three years later, they merged with another company to create Zapata Petroleum.
 In 1954, Bush became president of a subsidiary, Zapata Off-Shore Company, which developed offshore drilling equipment.
 He soon relocated the company and his family to Houston, Texas.